 Again, you could use the Online Plotter for a preview, but most people will prefer to use Gildas/Class for this task.
-Our class pipeline runs on observer2 and observer4, so for a timely access log-in to this machine.
+Our class pipeline runs on observer5, so for a timely access log-in to this machine.
 Files will be located in /data/Class.
-See "reduction of spectroscopic measurements" for details.
+See this page for details.